vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

     other_ptr = ptr; // smart pointer assignment automatically increases reference count to 2

-} // when ptr destructs it automatically decrements it's referenceCount which hits 1, no deletion! other_ptr->value = 10.0; // assignment safe as object is still on the heap
+} // when ptr destructs it automatically decrements its referenceCount which hits 1, no deletion! other_ptr->value = 10.0; // assignment safe as object is still on the heap
 ~~~